Prince Andrew to settle sex abuse case, donate to charity - NewsBreak

 Judge Lewis A. Kaplan said he would suspend the case until March 17, when he might set a trial date if the lawyers don’t ask for a dismissal by then.

-Giuffre, 38, sued Andrew in August .
+Giuffre sued Andrew in August.
 The American accused the British royal of sexually abusing her while she traveled with Epstein.

 Andrew strenuously denied Giuffre’s allegations and attempted to get the lawsuit tossed earlier this year.